 Our service offering facilitates our customers' desires for energy-efficient transportation and logistics solutions and assists in meeting their objectives to reduce their environmental footprint.
 Our intermodal service is significantly more fuel efficient as compared to trucking transportation, and we continually seek opportunities to convert our customers' transportation needs from trucking to intermodal.
 In addition, our logistics offering includes shipment consolidation and network optimization services that seek to maximize the amount of freight carried per mile which reduces fuel consumption.
 One of the objectives of our investment strategy is to replace older model tractors with newer, more energy-efficient equipment.
-We also are investing in new technologies such as electric-powered tractors that offer attractive environmental benefits to us and our customers.
 Our GPS-enabled container fleet allows for our truck drivers and third-party carriers to efficiently locate our containers without driving wasted miles.
-We are an Environmental Protection Agency (EPA) SmartWay® Transport Partner, having been awarded the EPA's SmartWay® Excellence Award nine times since 2008.
+We are an Environmental Protection Agency (EPA) SmartWay® Transport Partner, having been awarded the EPA's SmartWay® Excellence Award nine times since its inception.
 Our headquarter buildings in Oak Brook, IL are certified as "Gold" by the Leadership in Energy and Environmental Design (LEED®) organization.
 Please see the Investors section of our website (investors.hubgroup.com) for additional information on our environmental, social and governance attributes.